shajra/nix-project/README.md

     DESCRIPTION:

-        Uses Emacs to convert Org-mode files to GitHub Flavored Markdown, which are written to sibling ".md" files.
+        Uses Emacs to export Org-mode files to GitHub Flavored Markdown, which are written to sibling ".md" files.
 If no files are specified, then all '*.org' files found recursively from the current working directory are used instead.